- Spreads by seed with an average plant bearing about 20,000 seeds.

-The sap from this plant is dangerous to humans reacting with sunlight and causing severe blistering and recurring dermatitis.
-Consequently, no attempt should be made to strim plants.
-Mowing can also be dangerous and in general should be avoided.
+- The sap from this plant is dangerous to humans reacting with sunlight and causing severe blistering and recurring dermatitis.
+If contact with GHW occurs:

 Recommended methods of control.